AmitSela1811/Unity-assignment/README.md

     - 2 services and 1 deployment.
     ```

-    This chart will deploy a service, a deployment and an ingress.
-    `API_URL=http://numbers-api.apps.svc.cluster.local:8080`, so when reaching microservices, it will redirect the request to `numbers-api` service using internal k8s communication.

 ### 4. Accessing Service on Minikube (Mac)

 1. Edit the hosts file to map the Ingress IP address to your desired hostname: